Requirements for photos

 Exception for religious reasons

 If you keep your head covered because of your religion or belief, then you may keep your head covering on for your photo.
-The head covering must be one colour, have an even shade and must contrast with the background.
+The head covering must be plain, in one colour only, and must also contrast with the background.

 Exception for children under the age of 6